The Wilderness (northwest Montana) Kalispell – Whitefish – Glacier National Park – Flathead Lake – Polson

 An old man, living in Dixie, recently said “in Whitefish, Montana half the town is bars, the other half western stores.”
 And “the bars have good food and splendid hospitality.”

-After a fun-filled day in Northwest Montana, travelers find super accommodations at the Firebrand Hotel opens July 15, 2016 (406) 863-4055 in Whitefish, Montana.
+After a fun-filled day in Northwest Montana, travelers find super accommodations at the Firebrand Hotel opened July 15, 2016 (406) 863-4055 in Whitefish, Montana.

 Columbia Falls (pop.
 3,827) is a gateway city to Glacier National Park, and is located about 17 miles west of the Park’s entrance on U.S. Highway 2.
 The Columbia Falls Chamber of Commerce offers a nice online map of the area.
 Columbia Falls is a year-round hot spot for outdoor recreation.
 Meadow Lake Resort offers lodging and a championship 18 hole golf course.
 Big Sky Waterslide Park and numerous groomed snowmobile trails are fun for all.
 The Flathead River (with North fork, Middle Fork and South Fork, designated as “Wild & Scenic Rivers”) flows near Columbia Falls as it meanders south to Flathead Lake.

 For special lodging, try the historic Belton Chalet (888-235-8665) in the nearby town of West Glacier, Montana.
 The Belton Chalet features a neat taproom, with excellent food.
-Andy’s Dandy Sandwich, made of buffalo meatloaf on country white bread, is a lunch favorite for many travelers.
 The Belton Chalet’s Grill Dining Room offers many choice entrees.
 It’s worth driving miles to savor Grilled Salmon paired with Flathead cherry BBQ sauce, served by the friendly and professional staff at the Belton Chalet.

 Another good choice for lodging is The Great Bear Inn, 5672 Blankenship Road, Flathead National Forest, Columbia Falls (406) 250-4577.